Mongolia Food and Drink

-Milk is a very important part of every day life in Mongolia.
+Milk is a very important part of everyday life in Mongolia.
 Mongolians have found various ways to use the milk of the five main domestic animals found in the country: sheep, cattle, goats, camels and horses.
 Such dishes made from milk include aaruul which are dried curds, eetsgii is dried cheese, airag is fermented milk that comes from mares, and tarag is sour yoghurt.
 These are only some of the many ways that Mongolians have found to prepare milk.
 Locals tend to prepare enough dairy products to last them for the whole of winter as well as spring.

 As mentioned, airag is fermented mare’s milk and is the most prominent national beverage in Mongolia.
-Another popular every day drink is salted milk tea which has the added benefit of being turned into a soup by adding rice or meat.
+Another popular everyday drink is salted milk tea which has the added benefit of being turned into a soup by adding rice or meat.
 The Russian influence is highlighted by the fact that vodka is becoming more popular.

 Things to know:

-Tipping is not customary, however if one is planning on leaving a tip, 10% is standard.
+Tipping is not customary, however, if one is planning on leaving a tip, 10% is standard.

 Mongolia Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Mongolia.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Mongolia.

 Learn about the history and culture of Mongolia, the must-try food and drink, and what to pack in your suitcase.
 Read about Mongolia's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Mongolia for yourself.
 Start exploring… book one of our Mongolia tours today!

 Extend Your Trip

-After your Mongolia tour consider taking the time to visit other destinations.
+After your Mongolia tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.